 4th – Heart

 The fourth chakra, also known as the heart chakra, is located in the center of the chest.
 This chakra is all about love.
 In its highest form, this love is all-embracing and unconditional.
-When we are feeling unconditional love, we don’t judge or scrutinize others because we know that each person is responsible for themselves.
-When our energy goes downward through this chakra, it becomes a love based on restrictions.
-There are many kinds of love: personal relationships, love for a pet, a friend, etc. The challenge is to keep your heart open so that you can allow the quality of love to enter your life which gives you comfort and support.
+In its lower form, it is based on restrictions.
+There are many kinds of love: personal relationships, love for a friend, etc. Keep your heart open so that you can allow love to enter your life.

 5th – Throat

 This chakra is in the throat area.
 In its higher form, it represents our ability to express ourselves authentically and genuinely.
-It gives us calmness and inner peace when we are able to speak our truth and stand-up for ourselves.
-When our energy is directed downward in this chakra, we have difficulty speaking honestly and may feel awkward verbally expressing our emotions.
-Instead of feeling peace and calm, we may feel restless, uneasy, and vulnerable.
+We feel empowered to speak the truth.
+When our energy is directed downward in this chakra, we speak dishonestly and tell lies.
+Instead of feeling inner fortitude, we may feel restless, uneasy, and vulnerable.

 6th – Third Eye

 This chakra represents our intuition and higher wisdom.
 It has two poles, positive and negative, like a battery.
 The negative pole is at the base of the skull, where the medulla oblongata is located in the brain.
-This is where our ego and sense of individual self resides.
-By rising our state of consciousness through this chakra and sublimating (redirecting) the energy upwards, we are able maintain our connection and awareness of our Higher Self or Soul.
+This is where our ego resides.
+By raising our state of consciousness through this chakra, we are able maintain our connection to our Higher Self and intuitive wisdom.

 7th – Crown